sirehna/xdyn/doc_dev/dev_guide.md

 ## Artefacts

-Progress is made visible to the developpers, users & product owner by a physical kanban board & an HTML planning tool, homemade by CEC & which will be visible on the project's Jenkins page.
+Progress is made visible to the developers, users & product owner by a physical kanban board & an HTML planning tool, homemade by CEC & which will be visible on the project's Jenkins page.